 Canon 5D Mark IV vs Leica M10-P

 The Canon EOS 5D Mark IV and the Leica M10-P are two digital cameras that were officially introduced, respectively, in August 2016 and August 2018.
-The 5D Mark IV is a DSLR, while the M10-P is a rangefinder-style mirrorless camera.
+The 5D Mark IV is a DSLR, while the M10-P is a rangefinder-focusing mirrorless camera.
 Both cameras are equipped with a full frame sensor.
 The Canon has a resolution of 30.1 megapixels, whereas the Leica provides 23.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.